SunsetMkt/Blog-jekyll/_posts/2023-06-22-Stop-Using-Render-com.md

 ## Conclusion
 I've tried not to be mean or rude, but the offense I experienced during contacting Render Support makes me very angry and unsatisfied.
 I've never seen any development platform has such poor service.

 Render's service and staffs are still immature and unprofessional.
-Although free deployment is its current advantage, who knows if it will change in the future like what happened to Railway?
+Although free deployment is its current advantage, who knows if it will change in the future like what happened to Heroku?

 ## Fairness Commitment
 I promise that in this document, I have not intentionally omitted any facts that may be unfavorable to myself, and I have accurately described the actions of both Render employees and myself.